 According to notes of the Executive Committee of Transylvania University of January 6, 1909, "The committee appointed to design a new seal for the University reported with the design and it was approved, and is described as follows: - 'The seal is a circle symbolic of perfection.
 It has this inscription around the margin which preserved the name of the Institution and the date of its first charter 1798.
 Within the circle is a shield supported, to the left and right by two tulips, the Crimson tulip being the University flower; and supported by a sun, symbolic of all truth.
 Above the sun and below the shield is arranged the motto of the institution - In Lumini illo Tradimun [Lumen] - the shield itself is quartered.
 In the upper left quarter is an upright torch lighted; in the upper right quarter a hand extended.
 They symbolize the transmission of learning from the alma mater, whose torch is lighted at the sun of truth, to the extended hands of her sons and daughters.
 The lower quarters symbolize the scope of the curriculum, the Arts, an open book in the lower left quarter, and the sciences, a mounted globe in the lower right corner."

-An image of the seals of Transylvania University, Hamilton College and The College of the Bible from the 1914 yearbook.
+These three seals are the seals of Transylvania University, Hamilton College and The College of the Bible from the 1914 yearbook.

 (compiled by Susan Brown)